 - 1. Only positive cheering; no booing of players or officials. - 2.
 No noisemakers or distractions. - 3.
 No throwing objects on the court or field. - 4.
 No use of profanity or displays of anger.

-Students and community members who do not display appropriate behavior or good sportsmanship will be subject to disciplinary action, such as removal from the event to suspension for a period of time.
+Students and community members who do not display appropriate behavior or good sportsmanship will be subject to disciplinary action, such as removal from the event and /or school disciplinary consequences.

 8.4 STUDENT ATHLETES